-Significant progress has been made in achieving compliance with the USM IT Security Standards and completing the recommendations made by the Office of Legislative Audit, USM and SB & Company auditors.
+Significant progress has been made in achieving compliance with the USM IT Security Standards and completing the recommendations made by the Office of Legislative Audits, USM, and SB & Company auditors.
 Policies, procedures, and/or new technologies have been implemented to address any gap between current operations and the new requirements.
 Additional measures are being implemented to strengthen the security of personally identifiable information (PII).
-The Information Security Collaborative Working Group has been meeting monthly to share information and to tighten security controls, where necessary.
+The Information Security Collaborative Working Group has been meeting monthly to share information and tighten security controls, where necessary.
 Improvements in security since the initiation of the IT Security Collaborative have been measurable.
 The number of vulnerabilities found in systems has significantly declined.
 Great work is occurring with monthly scanning and patching of systems.
-The latest cyber threat called WannaCry, was a non-issue for UMB.
-An extra layer of security at the cross-section between the Internet and the campus network is helping block attacks and preventing threats from affecting the University.
+The latest cyber threat called WannaCry was a nonissue for UMB.
+An extra layer of security at the cross-section between the internet and the campus network is helping block attacks and preventing threats from affecting the University.

 Federated Identity Management

-Allow individuals to use either the UMID or an ID issued by the UM Medicine IT network to access systems and resources.
+Allow individuals to use their UMID or an ID issued by the UM Medicine IT network to access systems and resources.